-by Teresa A. Belisle, 5th Grade Teacher Normandale French Immersion School, Edina, Minnesota ocabulary acquisition is a key component to successfully developing communication and literacy skills.
+${f V}$ ocabulary acquisition is a key component to successfully developing communication and literacy skills.
 Developing a rich vocabulary is a top priority and an on-going challenge for both L1 and L2 instruction.
 Whereas L1 students arrive at school with a command of 2,000 to 6,000 words, most immersion students begin their academic experience at point zero.
 Once in the academic setting, immersion students are exposed to a great amount of vocabulary in a myriad of subject areas.
 They are required to use a fair amount of vocabulary throughout the day, acquiring a much larger vocabulary in the target language than students in traditional L2 learning settings.
-Yet, due to the intense focus on content in the immersion setting and a lack of systematic vocabulary instruction, most immersion students' vocabulary knowledge is insufficient for quality, age-appropriate expression, and literacy development in the upper elementary and secondary levels.
-This lack of a much larger active and passive vocabulary impacts two vital areas of their academic endeavors: a limited active vocabulary makes it difficult for students to express higher level complex thoughts, opinions, or concepts; and limited passive vocabularies make it difficult for students to comprehend age-appropriate or subject-appropriate readings in the immersion language.
+Yet, due to the intense focus on content in the immersion setting and a lack of systematic vocabulary instruction, most immersion students' vocabulary knowledge is insufficient for quality, age-appropriate expression and literacy development in the upper elementary and secondary levels.
+This lack of a much larger active and passive vocabulary impacts two vital areas of their academic endeavors.
+A limited active vocabulary makes it difficult for students to express higher level complex thoughts, opinions or concepts.
+Limited passive vocabularies make it difficult for students to comprehend age-appropriate or subjectappropriate readings in the immersion language.